Tiffilore/Monkey_Business/evaluator/README.md

     <img src="images/ast_with_tok1.png" width="600" />

+**Note the difference between `nil` and `isNil`!**

 ## Additional Tests: `evaluator_add_test.go` <a name="additional"></a>

----
-wip
+There are different approaches to deal with the problems mentioned before, especially those that arise from Monkey allowing programs, statements and expressions to evaluate to `nil`.

+This makes it difficult to write further tests with a test design that is reasonable with regard to Monkey's object system, which could be changed in reaction to the discussion before.
+It is also difficult, because after a principal revision, the meaning of expressions used as subexpressions in those further tests might differ from what it was before and thus, the test design doesn't work anymore.
+Luckily, these concerns do not apply to the first two tests in this file:

 ### `TestArityCallExpressions` <a name="arity_call"></a>

-- specifies how to deal with call expressions with not enough / too many arguments
+This test specifies how to deal with call expressions that either have not enough or too many arguments.
-  - in the current implementation, the evaluator panics at the face of not enough arguments
+In the current implementation, the evaluator panics in the first case.
+After this is fixed, we can turn to matters of specification like:
-  - matter of specification (thus discussion):
     - do we want to return an error if there are too many arguments?
-    - what error messages?
+    - what are the error messages supposed to look like?

+This test provides an opportunity to do this.
+It will only make good sense after this has been done.
+Right now, there are only stand-in errormessages.

+### `TestDivisionByZero` <a name="div_zero"></a>

+In the current implementation, dividing a number by zero causes a runtime exception.
+This is the test to decide what whether we expect such an expression to evaluate to an error object and specify its error message.

 ### `TestEvalToBoolConsistency` and `TestEvalToBoolCorrectness` <a name="eval2bool"></a>

 In the Monkey PL, every non-erroneous expression can be evaluated to a Boolean value.
 This can be done in two places:
-- in the Condition field of an if expressions
+- in the _Condition_ field of an if expressions
-- (implicitly) in the evaluation of prefix expression with BANG as operator
+- (implicitly) in the evaluation of a prefix expression with BANG as operator

-The first desideratum is **consistency**: we want the evaluation of a condition to a boolean be consistent with its evaluation to a boolean in a prefix expression with BANG as operator.
+The first desideratum for the evaluation of expressions in boolean contexts is **consistency**: we want the evaluation of a condition to a boolean be consistent with its evaluation to a boolean in a prefix expression with BANG as operator.
+That means that for any `<expression>`, the evaluation of

+`if(<expression>){true}else{false}`

-That means that for any `<expression>`, the evaluation of `if(<expression>){true}else{false}` should yield the same result as the evaluation of `!!<expression>`
+should yield the same result as the evaluation of

+`!!<expression>`.

 The second desideratum is **correctness**: we want the evaluations to be correct.
 What a correct evaluation is varies from language to language and is a matter of language specification.
 This test serves as an opportunity to discuss exactly that.

 Consistency is being tested in `TestEvalToBoolConsistency`, while correctness is being tested in `TestEvalToBoolCorrectness`.

-In the current implementation, `TestEvalToBoolConsistency` succeeds, but that can easily change if we opt to change the implementation.
-Evaluation to booleans is implemented twice in the code: for conditions with the help of the function `isTruthy` and for prefix expressions with a BANG operator in `evalBangOperatorExpression`.
+In the current implementation, `TestEvalToBoolConsistency` succeeds, but that can easily change if we opt to change the implementation, since evaluation to booleans is implemented twice in the code: for conditions with the help of the function `isTruthy` and for prefix expressions with a BANG operator in `evalBangOperatorExpression`.
 It thus may serve as a regression test.

 `TestEvalToBoolCorrectness` does not suceed, since it needs to be specified correctly first.
 I wanted to leave the specification open at this stage.
+A further test could specify and thus test the exact error messages for the cases, in which we expect an expression used in a Boolean context evaluating to an error object.

+These two tests try to test all possibilites systematically.
+It does not rely on specific expressions used in a Boolean context -like `!!fn(x){}()` -, where the evaluation of the argument expression - here `fn(x){}()` - might change, but artificially set up an environment ensuring that under any circumstances, we catch the right object:

 #### Test data

-- we want to test the handling of the following types of `object.Object`s:
+We want to test the handling of the following types of `object.Object`s:

 object type | values
 ---|---